Election-Tech-Initiative/electionguard/docs/Getting_Started.md

 There are many ways to adopt or contribute to ElectionGuard.
 It is an open source platform and depends on an active community and ecosystem.

-It comprises three Github repos:
+The ElectionGuard SDK comprises three Github repos:

 * ElectionGuard Specification
 * ElectionGuard Python